Euro zone bond yields rise as traders, banks ramp up ECB rate hike bets | Business

 The minutes showed some policymakers wanted to go further than ending bond purchases at some point in the third quarter by setting a firm end-date.
 Traders moved to price in over 65 basis points of ECB rate hikes by the end of the year, compared to around 60 bps before the minutes were released.

+French and Italian debt underperformed as investors remained focused on Sunday's first-round French presidential vote.
+Bond yields move inversely with prices.
 Markets this week started to acknowledge the possibility of far-right candidate Marine Le Pen beating incumbent Emmanuel Macron as her surge in the polls brought that outcome within the margins of error.

-French bond yields across the curve rose more than in other markets, with the 10-year yield up 4 bps after rising to the highest since mid-2015 at 1.267%.
-Bond yields move inversely with prices.
+The French 10-year yield was up 5.3 bps after rising to the highest since mid-2015 at 1.296%.
+Italian 10-year yields were up similarly after touching the highest since March 2020 at 2.421%.
+The closely-watched gap over German peers to 169.6 bps, the highest in a week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)